OpenEvalProject/evals/manuscripts/elife-81962/v2/manuscript.md

 Noisy rows of data from the images were excluded from further analysis.
 The first row of the image (row size defined by the window size), which was always noisy, was removed.
 Other noisy rows were identified by fitting an autoregressive integrated moving-average model (R package ‘tsoutliers’) to the profiles of streamwise velocity (uz) across the r direction of the image.
 The velocity profiles with outliers were considered noisy.
 A z portion of the image with no more than one consecutive noisy row was considered to form the vortex region and was used for further analysis.
 Analysis was also limited in the r direction by excluding regions of data that fell outside of the limits of the dandelion pappus width.
 The coordinates of the central point of the pappus and the pappus angle were measured from images.
 The pappus limits were calculated assuming the pappus formed a triangular shape with hairs that were 7.41 mm long (Cummins et al., 2018).

 The point P of minimal flow was determined by finding where uz along the z-axis was minimal at the r location of the centre of the pappus.
 Let zp be the z-coordinate of P, D the diameter of the pappus and τ the pappus angle.
-We found thatzpD=0.24+0.0039 τ,
+We found that

+$$
+\frac{z_{p}}{D}=0.24+0.0039 \tau,
+$$

 p=0.001, R2 = 0.34.